-Persons who move into California with the intention of establishing residency in this state must either report ownership of handguns to DOJ within 60 days or sell or transfer the handgun(s) pursuant to California law.
-Persons wishing to keep their handguns must submit a Report of Handgun Ownership form, along with a \$14 fee, to DOJ.
-Forms are available at licensed firearms dealers, the Department of Motor Vehicles or on-line at the Firearms Division web site at www.ag.ca.gov/firearms/forms [PC section 12072 (f)].
+Persons who move to California with the intention of establishing residency in this state must either report ownership of handguns to the DOJ within 60 days, or sell or transfer the handgun(s) pursuant to California law.
+(Pen.
+Code, § 28050.)
+Persons wishing to keep their handguns must submit a New Resident Handgun Ownership Report, along with a \$19 fee, to the DOJ.
+Forms are available at licensed firearms dealers, the Department of Motor Vehicles or on-line at the Bureau of Firearms web site at http://oag.ca.gov/firearms/forms.
+(Pen.
+Code, § 27560.)